-In the past, I have written on the value of fractured and broken legs.
+In the past, I have written on the value of fractured legs.
 Now, in a relentless, unyielding effort to cover the settlement and trial value of every single bone in the human anatomy, let’s thin slice broken legs a little thinner: femur fractures in Maryland, the District of Columbia, and Virginia.

-This month’s Metro Verdicts Monthly graph on the front of their publication compares verdict and settlement amounts for femur fractures in Washington, D.C., Maryland and Virginia.
+This month’s Metro Verdicts Monthly graph on the front of their publication compares verdict and settlement amounts for femur fractures in Washington, D.C., Maryland, and Virginia.
 Since 1987 the median verdict or settlement amount of a femur fracture case in the District of Columbia has been $250,000.00, and in Virginia, it has been $200,000.00.
 However, the median verdict or settlement in a femur fracture case in Maryland has been $75,000.00.
 The national average is $167,000.

-I have mentioned other reasons why this data could be distorted to the point of not being a meaningful comparison before to the point of my having no confidence in its accuracy.
+I have mentioned other reasons this data could be distorted to the point of not being a meaningful comparison before to the point of my having no confidence in its accuracy.
 So why do I keep writing about median and average verdicts and settlements?
-I find the data really interesting and – informative in some ways.
+I find the data interesting and – informative in some ways.
 It means a lot of attorneys have gotten settlements and verdicts for femur fractures in the ballpark of $75,000.
 Really, I think to myself?
 I think that is ridiculously low.
 But does this data inform my settlement evaluation of cases?
 The way lawyers calculate settlement value is such a mosaic of different information, but I can’t deny that data like this, that I disagree with, does in some part enter my calculus.